mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 - Exporting a JSON service account key for use with the OpenTelemetry Pub/Sub receiver
 - Creating a Splunk index for Google Cloud log messages
 - Creating a HEC token for use with the OpenTelemetry HEC exporter
-- Customizing the Splunk OpenTelemetry source code to include support for the `googlecloudpubsubreceiver` and `logstransformprocessor` components
+- Customizing the Splunk OpenTelemetry source code to include support for the `googlecloudpubsubreceiver` component
 - Compiling and building a custom OpenTelemetry agent binary
 - Building a rpm or deb package of the Splunk OpenTelemetry distribution
 - Configuring the agent to receive Google Cloud log messages via Pub/Sub and deliver them to Splunk as HEC messages